 Higher Education Management

 Lydia began what would become her accidental career in Higher Education Administration and Management in 2004, after graduating from her undergraduate degree.
-Since her first Higher Education role, the most junior position in what was then the Department of Law at the University of Sheffield, Lydia has worked both departmentally and centrally, and has substantial experience across a number of areas, including both taught and research student matters, policy development, and Tier 4 issues.
-Lydia is currently the MBChB Manager for Edinburgh Medical School, University of Edinburgh.
+Since her first Higher Education role, the most junior position in what was then the Department of Law at the University of Sheffield, Lydia has worked at college and school level as well as centrally, and has substantial experience in English and Scottish Higher Education across a number of areas, including both taught and research student matters, medical education, policy development, and Tier 4 issues.

 Lydia is a member of the Association of University Administrators (AUA) and was an Advocate of the AUA Essex Committee throughout 2012/2013, leading on communication matters.
 AUA Essex received a Network Good Practice Award for the work undertaken throughout the year.
 Lydia co-presented a session on Academic Offences at the AUA Annual Conference and Exhibition 2013 with her colleague, Heather Tracey, entitled: “It is either easy or impossible.”